Experiential Buddhist Foundation Studies

 Award: Abiding Heart Transformative Experiential Buddhist Foundation Studies Certificate

-We are delighted to offer the third edition of our Transformative Experiential Buddhist Foundation Studies in online format commencing February 2023.
+We are delighted to offer the fourth edition of our Transformative Experiential Buddhist Foundation Studies in online format commencing February 2024.

 The Foundation Studies framework is an exploration of the Buddhist worldview and practice through an experiential learning approach.
 Key philosophical principles are introduced and reinforced through meditation, dialogue and artistic hands-on activities.
 The emphasis is therefore on the integration and internalisation of the Buddhadharma so that it becomes part of the growth and flourishing of one’s whole being.